domainaware/parsedmarc/docs/source/index.md

 ### Testing multiple report analyzers

-If you would like to test parsedmarc and another report processing solution at the same time, you can have up to two mailto URIs each in the rua and ruf tags in your DMARC record, separated by commas.
+If you would like to test parsedmarc and another report processing solution at the same time, you can have up to two `mailto` URIs in each of the rua and ruf tags in your DMARC record, separated by commas.

 ### Accessing an inbox using OWA/EWS